k1kolev/info/features/ui-ux-features/dashboard.md

 ## Overview

-Oftentimes in today's business environment, we **take on many roles and responsibilities** and, respectively, **carry out all kinds of tasks and actions**.
+Oftentimes in today's business environment, we **take on many roles and responsibilities**.
+Respectively, we **carry out all kinds of tasks and actions**.
 Many experts, managers, and creators are **adept to work in multiple areas, professional fields, and industries**.

 The comprehensiveness and scope of our work **requires our attention and eye for detail at so many places**.